MrWolf0/C_programming/printf/README.md

 * **specifier**
   * a variadic function that callig the right specifer and calling a pointer function that store address of passing list from `_printf` function its depands on struct define in `main.h`.
+* **mod_print**
+  * print the sympol % as a sympol not as a spichall char for printf if we pass % to printf mean that we will pass a specifier' so if pass % inested of a specifier so that function handel that case.
+  * **print_char**
+  * print one char as a specifier input
+  * **print_string**
+  * function to handle hoe to print string by return -1 if we initialize the string as an empty string and pass it to printf also retur null if we use the specifier %s without pass any data and if we pass a string containing data the function return positive value of how many characters passed so if the return value is positive value the fuction executed successfully